Barns Gallery to view related pieces.

 ⮟ There is no diary entry for this painting which is not unusual for paintings sent to Mrs. Everett.

-information for this painting.
-There is a newspaper clipping of the event (below) in the artist's personal scrapbooks,
+got the information for this painting.
+There is a newspaper clipping of the event (below) in the artist's

-however, there is no mention of a single work of art exhibited except for Robert Henri's Medicine Blanket.
-So
+personal scrapbooks, however, there is no mention of a single work of art exhibited except for Robert Henri's

-we do not know where or how Dr. Mark got the painting's name.
+Medicine Blanket.
+So we do not know where or how Dr. Mark got the painting's

 Here we selected the three most likely subjects.
 The barn in interior, to the right, is a